gbouchar/ninjin.github.io/index.md

                 and your occasional rant."
 ---

-My name is Pontus Stenetorp, I am a second year Ph.D. student at the [Aizawa Laboratory][aizawa] at [The University of Tokyo][todai] in Tokyo, Japan.
+My name is Pontus Stenetorp, I am a third year Ph.D. student at the [Aizawa Laboratory][aizawa] at the [University of Tokyo][todai].
 To the right is a not-so-pleasing picture of me and my dog (she looks better than me on this occasion).

-My research interests is primarily in the domain of Biomedical Natural Language Processing (BioNLP), but I also have a great deal of interest in evolutionary linguistics, in particular in relation to changes in vocabulary.
-If you are interested you can have a glance at my hopefully growing [list of publications][publications].

-I was raised in [a land of snow and beautiful summers][sweden] in a [small town that most people have never heard of][lindesberg] (and for good reasons), attended [Kungliga Tekniska högskolan][kth] (The Royal Institute of Technology) in Stockholm and received the degree of Master in Science and Engineering in Computer Science.
+I was raised in [a land of snow and beautiful summers][sweden] in a [small town that most people have never heard of][lindesberg] (and for good reasons), attended [Kungliga Tekniska högskolan][kth] (Royal Institute of Technology) in Stockholm and received the degree of Master in Science and Engineering in Computer Science in 2010.
+After my graduation I joined the [Tsujii Laboratory][tsujii] at the [University of Tokyo][todai] and was a member until the official closing of the lab in 2011.

+The topic of my research is almost solely [Natural Language Processing][nlp] (NLP), which is the task of processing text from sources such as newspapers, blogs, etc. using computers.
+[Carl Sagan][sagan] once said that writing allows humans to transfer knowledge between individuals across time and space, a feat which is truly incredible.
+We humans describe our experiences in words, a form computers still have difficulties to grasp due to it's frequently ambiguous nature, I thus see my line of research as an attempt to tap into this vast source of knowledge.

+As with most researchers I have several topics of interests in my field such as Information Extraction (IE), computational lexical semantics and extrinsic/intrinsic evaluation of NLP systems.
+I am also active in the sub-field of Biomedical Natural Language Processing (BioNLP) which I find to be an interesting application of NLP techniques.
+On the side I dabble in and read a wide array of topics such as evolutionary linguistics, computer security.
+If you share any of my interests you may want to have a glance at my hopefully growing [list of publications][publications].

-During what spare time I have left, I enjoy tinkering with computers, producing code for fun, [hacking on an operating system][freebsd], biking, traveling and photography.
+During what spare time I have left after, I enjoy tinkering with computers, producing code for fun, [hacking on an operating system][freebsd], biking, traveling and photography.
 My [Erdős number][erdos] is 5 (Me -> J. J. Li -> T. Kowalski ->
 P. Jipsen -> Z. Tuza -> P. Erdős).